 I’ve had a chance to interact with the owner of Gladius Holsters, and he struck me as being very serious about making quality carry rigs.
 At a time when it seems anyone with a hairdryer is making Kydex holsters, it is nice to find someone who takes his craft seriously.

-Gladius offers a OWB pancake Kydex rig and a IWB Kydex rig.
-Additionally the company makes an exceptionally intriguing vest holster for attaching to a police officer’s body armor.
-These look solid and might just revolutionize that aspect of carry.
+Gladius offers an OWB pancake Kydex rig and an IWB Kydex rig.
+Additionally, the company makes an exceptionally intriguing vest holster for attaching to a police officer’s body armor.
+These look solid and might just revolutionize that aspect of carrying.

 JM Custom Kydex